qiuqiangkong/audioset_classification/README.md

 We convert the tensorflow type data to numpy data and stored in hdf5 file.
 The size of the dataset is 2.3 G. The hdf5 data can be downloaded here https://drive.google.com/open?id=0B49XSFgf-0yVQk01eG92RHg4WTA

 ## Run
-Users may optionaly choose Keras or pytorch as backend in runme.sh to run the code.
+Users may optionaly choose Keras or pytorch as backend in runme.sh to run the code (default is pytorch).

 **./runme.sh**